 The tribunal system is completely independent of HMRC.

 HMRC are one party to an appeal and you are the other.

-Your appeal will normally be dealt with by the Tax Chamber of the First-tier Tribunal.
-Exceptionally, tax appeals may be heard by the Upper Tribunal which is on the same level as the High Court, but that is only if the law involved is particularly complex.
+You make an appeal to the Tax Chamber of the First-tier Tribunal.
+Exceptionally, tax appeals may be heard by the Upper Tribunal, but that is only if the law involved is particularly complex.

 The answer is: it depends on your case and how it is dealt with.

 There are a number of differences between the First-tier and Upper Tribunals, but the main one is the costs regime, known in Scotland as expenses.

 What is the First-tier Tribunal costs regime?

 In the First-tier Tribunal, each party normally pays their own costs, and cannot be made to pay the costs of the other party, even if they lose.
 That means that you will have to fund your own appeal, but you will not normally risk having to pay HMRC's costs.

 But the First-tier Tribunal may award costs where one party to the case has acted unreasonably in bringing, defending or conducting the proceedings.
 This means if the tribunal thinks you acted unreasonably, they can order you to pay HMRC's costs in defending the case.